 Tap your mattress manually.
 One way to quickly release the gas is to press the mattress manually.
 This step might not be the most comfortable since you'll have to deal with the smell closer.
 When doing this, take some breaks and inhale fresh air.
 You can also jump on the mattress for the first and last time just so you can release the odour.

 Get a mattress cover.
 Some mattresses are bought for immediate use.
-If you need to use your mattress once delivered, a mattress cover can help make a layer between you and your mattress.
-This way, you don't need to deal with the smell during your initial use while letting it disperse.
-But before using your mattress the first day, make sure to check the mattress smell and structure (if it has completely reached its comfortable size after expanding) since it might affect the quality of your sleep.
-If It is not yet conducive for use, you may help it break out by walking on it or placing slightly heavy items like boxes on top of your mattress.
+If you need to use your mattress once it is delivered, a mattress cover can help create a layer between you and your mattress.
+This way, you don't need to deal with the smell during your initial use while letting it dissipate.
+But before using your mattress the first day, make sure to check the mattress smell and structure (if it has completely reached its comfortable size after expanding), since it might affect the quality of your sleep.
+If it is not yet conducive for use, you may help it break out by walking on it or placing slightly heavy items like boxes on top of your mattress.
 This will help you achieve the right firmness.

 - Choose your mattress well.
-The smell might not be the number consideration when buying a mattress, but it is something worth pondering.
-A snug memory foam produces more off-gassing odors.
-A good choice in terms of odour is a latex mattress, innerspring, or hybrid variety.
-Many buyers prefer pocketed springs with little to no memory foam because it releases the least smell.
+The smell might not be the number one consideration when buying a mattress, but it is something worth pondering.
+Snug memory foam produces more off-gassing odors.
+A good choice in terms of odour is a latex, innerspring, or hybrid mattress.
+Many buyers prefer pocketed springs with little to no memory foam because they release the least smell.